What is MALT’s Stewardship Assistance Program (SAP)?

-Created in 2002, MALT’s Stewardship Assistance Program began as an effort to improve water quality in the region.
-SAP has evolved into a grant-making program that provides farmers and ranchers with the resources necessary to sustainably steward their easement-protected land.
-Through SAP, MALT provides technical guidance and funding to agriculturalists to plan and implement sustainable management and conservation practices.
+Developed in 2002, MALT’s Stewardship Assistance Program (SAP) began as an effort to improve water quality in the region.
+SAP is a grant-making program that helps provides farmers and ranchers with the resources necessary to sustainably steward their easement-protected land.
+Through SAP, MALT provides technical guidance, knowledge and funding to agriculturalists to plan and implement sustainable management and conservation practices.

-Since its start, SAP has contributed more than $1.25 million dollars toward 135 different projects on 52 ranches across Marin, increasing the important ecosystem services provided by Marin farm and ranchland, including improved water quality, enhanced habitat and carbon sequestration.
+Since its start, SAP has contributed more than $1.39 million toward 138 different projects on 56 ranches across Marin, increasing the important ecosystem services provided by Marin farm and ranchland, including improved water quality, enhanced wildlife habitat and carbon sequestration.

 How does SAP work?
 How is it funded?